How You (And Your Dog) Can Avoid Snake Bites — And What To Do If You Get Bitten

 Stay on the trail

-The number one rule when hiking in snake territory is to stay on the trail.
+The No. 1 rule when hiking in snake territory is to stay on the trail.
 "You want to be able to see your feet, see where you're stepping," Morocco says.
 "Don't get into the high brush on the side of the trail, because that's where the snakes are going to be and they're going to be harder to see."

 And if you're rock climbing, watch where you put your hands.
 You don't want to grab a snake by mistake and surprise it.